NeatCode101/React-Router/README.md

 eg., `<Link to="/">`Home`<Link>`

 `<NavLink>` --> imported from 'react-router-dom'
 It keeps track of whether or not the link is the active link.
 Works exactly as `<Link>`.
-However, it by default recieves an active class when the link is the current route.
+However, it by default recieves an active class when the link is the current route. `<NavLink>` component is specifically meant for building components like navbars or a set of tabs where we would like to highlight it as the current selected item and provide useful context with screen reader. `<Link>` is generally used if we want to navigate to routes from other parts of the app.